mercurius-js/mercurius/docs/custom-directive.md

 We have a runnable example on "example/custom-directive.js"

-# Federation and Custom Directives
+## Federation and Custom Directives

-If we are using Federation, we must follow a different approach to create custom directives.
+With Federation, we use special syntaxes and custom directives already defined; for instance, `extends` or `@key`.
+These directives are not defined in the schema but are added by the `buildFederationSchema` function from the `@mercuriusjs/federation` library.
+Hence, to work with the Federation, we must follow a different approach to maintain the Federation's custom directives and add ours as well.

-Schema definitions and transformer use the same approach indicated above.
-But schema generation and transformation have different implementations.
+This approach is not entirely different from the one used before, but some steps are different.

+In the following example, we will create a custom directive to uppercase the value of a field in a federated environment.

-## Schema Definition
+### Schema Definition

-The schema definition is the same as the one used in the previous example.
+The schema definition is equal to the one used in the previous example.
+We add the `@upper` directive and we decorate the `name` field with it.

 ```js
 const schema = `